darkspeedy/Monitoring/README.md

 ## Getting Started

 Download or clone a copy of this application on your local computer.
 Once downloaded, browse to this path [Monitoring\RestfulAPITest\bin\Release\RestfulAPITest.exe](https://github.com/darkspeedy/Monitoring/blob/master/RestfulAPITest/bin/Release/RestfulAPITest.exe) to launch the executable.
-Once launched, click the button Start to begin the monitoring.
+Once launched, click the Start button to begin the monitoring.

 ### Prerequisites

-If you want to compile the code, you will need [Visual Studio 2017](https://www.visualstudio.com/downloads/?rr=https%3A%2F%2Fwww.google.ca%2F)
+* To be able to compile the code, you will need [Visual Studio 2017](https://www.visualstudio.com/downloads/?rr=https%3A%2F%2Fwww.google.ca%2F)
+* .NET Framework 4.6.1 or higher needs also to be installed on the local computer.

 ## Simple and easy to use.

-*An interval field that tells your server what interval should be used between each request to the server.*
+*An interval field that tells the server what interval should be used between each request to the server.*

 <p align="center">
   <img src="https://github.com/darkspeedy/Monitoring/blob/master/images/Choosing_the_intervals.PNG" />